/** * FAQ Accordion * Handles expand/collapse behavior for FAQ items */

 How We Compared the Best Time Clock Software for Nonprofits

-• Nonprofit price and discount: Whether it's cheap enough for a tight budget, with a free tier or nonprofit discount.
+• Nonprofit price and discount: Whether it's cheap enough for a tight budget and does it offer a free tier or nonprofit discount.

-• Tracking hours by program or grant: Whether you can tag hours so funded time is documented.
+• Tracking hours by program or grant: Whether you can tag hours and document funded time accordingly.

 • Funder and board reporting: Whether the reports are clear enough for a board or a grant report.